-Of the 1,240 cases closed in fiscal year 2020, 26 were dismissed with language advising the judge about technical or de minimis violations, or violations of aspirational canons, and cautioning the judge to avoid similar conduct in the future.
-Additionally, 2 cases were dismissed after the judge demonstrated that he or she took appropriate measures to correct conduct that resulted in an investigation.
-Approximately 62% of the cases closed in fiscal year 2020 alleged no judicial misconduct.
-The percentage (26%) of cases closed following a preliminary investigation declined in 2020 relative to 2019.
-Additionally, the percentage (11%) of full investigations requiring a response from the judge was lower in fiscal year 2020 relative to 2019 by 2%.
-A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2017 through 2020 is shown in Figures 7a and 7b.
+Of the 1,656 cases closed in fiscal year 2021, 33 were dismissed with language advising the judge about technical or de minimis violations, or violations of aspirational canons, and cautioning the judge to avoid similar conduct in the future.
+Additionally, 1 case was dismissed after the judge demonstrated that he or she took appropriate measures to correct conduct that resulted in an investigation.
+Approximately 62% of the cases closed in fiscal year 2021 alleged no judicial misconduct.
+The percentage (28%) of cases closed following a preliminary investigation increased in 2021 relative to 2020.
+Additionally, the percentage (10%) of full investigations requiring a response from the judge decreased in fiscal year 2021 relative to 2020 by 1%.
+A comparison of initial, preliminary, and full investigations conducted by the Commission in fiscal years 2018 through 2021 is shown in Figures 7a and 7b.

-Figure 8 illustrates the percentage of cases that the Commission received through its website portal (which was activated in mid-2016), for fiscal years 2017 through 2020.
+Figure 8 illustrates the percentage of cases that the Commission received through its website portal (which was activated in mid-2016), for fiscal years 2017 through 2021.
+Figure 8 shows that the Commission is increasingly receiving more complaints online than by mail.
+In fiscal year 2017, the percentage of cases received online was 50%, but the percentage has grown to 69% in fiscal year 2021.
 Figure 9 shows dispositions with the corresponding type of court case for fiscal years 2019 and 2020.
+The highest category of discipline was "None" which refers to discipline issued for off-the-bench conduct such as campaign activity, etc.

-In compliance with Section 33.005 of the Texas Government Code, the chart on Table 2 provides a breakdown of the dispositions of the 1,240 cases closed during fiscal year 2020, including the number of cases dismissed following preliminary investigation with a determination that the allegation was frivolous or unfounded, or because the facts alleged did not constitute judicial misconduct or the evidence did not support the allegation of judicial misconduct.
-Table 3 shows, in order of prevalence, the types of allegations or canon violations that resulted in disciplinary action during fiscal year 2020.
+In compliance with Section 33.005 of the Texas Government Code, the chart on Table 2 provides a breakdown of the dispositions of the 1,656 cases closed during fiscal year 2021, including the number of cases dismissed following preliminary investigation with a determination that the allegation was frivolous or unfounded, or because the facts alleged did not constitute judicial misconduct or the evidence did not support the allegation of judicial misconduct.
+Table 3 shows, in order of prevalence, the types of allegations or canon violations that resulted in disciplinary action during fiscal year 2021.

-In fiscal year 2020, the Commission addressed six appeals of its sanctions through the Special Court of Review process set forth in Section 33.034 of the Texas Government Code.
-In all, five judges invoked their statutory right to have a three judge panel engage in a de novo review of six of the Commission's sanctions (one judge was the subject of two, separate sanctions by the Commission).
-Of the six Special Courts of Review addressed during fiscal year 2020:
+In fiscal year 2021, the Commission addressed eight appeals of its sanctions through the Special Court of Review process set forth in Section 33.034 of the Texas Government Code.
+Of the eight Special Courts of Review addressed during fiscal year 2021:

-- Two were instituted in fiscal year 2019; one of which was withdrawn in fiscal year 2020, before the final hearing was held (thereby reinstating the Commission's sanction), and one of which went to final hearing in fiscal year 2020, where a Special Court of Review affirmed the Commission's issuance of a Public Admonition. - One was instituted in fiscal year 2020, but was withdrawn before the final hearing was held (thereby reinstating the Commission's sanction). - In one, a Special Court of Review affirmed the Commission's issuance of public discipline, but reduced the sanction from a Public Reprimand to a Public Warning. - Two other appeals instituted in fiscal year 2020 remain pending with Special Courts of Review into fiscal year 2021.
+- Two were instituted in fiscal year 2021 but were withdrawn before the final hearing was held (thereby reinstating the Commission's sanction.) - In one, a Special Court of Review affirmed the Commission's issuance of a Public Admonition and Order of Additional Education, while modifying the Order of Additional Education. - In one, a Special Court of Review affirmed the Commission's issuance of a Public Reprimand and Order of Additional Education. - In one, a Special Court of Review vacated a Public Admonition and Order of Additional Education issued by the Commission and dismissed the complaint against the subject judge. - Three other appeals instituted in fiscal year 2021 remain pending with Special Courts of Review into fiscal year 2022.

-During fiscal year 2020, the Commission did not refer any complaints against judges to law enforcement.
-At the end of fiscal year 2020, the Commission had one hundred fifty-eight open cases which were pending for a year or more, in which no tentative sanction had been issued.
+During fiscal year 2021, the Commission did not refer any complaints against judges to law enforcement.
+At the end of fiscal year 2021, the Commission had two hundred seventy-nine open cases which were pending for a year or more, in which no tentative sanction had been issued.